smokeyfeet/smokeyfeet-site/content/registration.md

 ## Registration is closed

-We're very happy with overwhelming number of registrations received.
-The waiting list now reaches to the moon and back and so for the time being we're closing registration...
+We're very happy with the overwhelming amount of registrations received so far.
+The waiting list now reaches to the moon and back.
+For the time being we're closing registration.

 ## Passes